We are adding the recipe to your Recipe Box.

 - 1 teaspoon vanilla extract

 - 1 cup (1/2 pint) heavy cream

 - 1 cup sliced almonds, toasted (see Note)

 What To Do:

-- Meanwhile, in a medium bowl, combine ricotta cheese, chocolate chips, 1/4 cup granulated sugar, vanilla, and cinnamon; mix well, then cover and chill until ready to use.
+- Meanwhile, in a medium bowl, combine ricotta cheese, chocolate chips, 1/4 cup granulated sugar, the vanilla, and cinnamon; mix well, then cover and chill until ready to use.